PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 description: How to Configure the Staff API on PlaceOS
 ---

+The Staff API gives PlaceOS the ability to interact with Calendar and User Resources.

+To integrate room booking into your existing calendar environment the Staff API must be configured.

+When configured, PlaceOS will be able to create, edit, update and delete calendar bookings for users and resources.

+To show room status on floor maps, the [PlaceOS Calendar driver must also be configured](./placeos-calendar.md).

+To enable room bookings, the [PlaceOS Bookings driver must be also configured](./placeos-bookings.md).

 ## Prerequisites

-- Access on Microsoft Azure or Google Cloud & Workspace to create apps and API permissions
+- Access on Microsoft Azure or Google Cloud Console & Workspace to create apps and API permissions
 - Administrator access to your PlaceOS Backoffice

 ## Configure Providers